Ras Beirut

 Ras Beirut (رأس بيروت) is an upscale residential neighborhood in Beirut, Lebanon.
-It has a mixed population of Christians, Muslims and Druze, and is associated with nonsectarian relations between members of thee groupings.
+It has a mixed population of Christians, Muslims and Druze, and is associated with nonsectarian relations between members of the groupings.

 Ras Beirut is home to some of Beirut's historically prominent families, such as the Bekhazi family, the Rebeiz family, the Daouk family, the Itani family, the Sinno family, and the Sidani family, the Beyhum family and others.
 Included in the area are a number of international schools and universities, including the American University of Beirut (AUB) and International College Beirut (IC).